digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 .. note::

     Note that currently, the hard migration is the only supported way to migrate a production system.
-    This is because unique contract keys are restricted to a single synchronizer.
+    This is because unique contract keys are restricted to a single sync domain.

-While the synchronizer migration command is mainly used for upgrading, it can also be used to recover contracts associated with a broken synchronizer.
-Synchronizer migrations can be performed back and forth, allowing you to roll back in case of issues.
+While the sync domain migration command is mainly used for upgrading, it can also be used to recover contracts associated with a broken sync domain.
+Sync domain migrations can be performed back and forth, allowing you to roll back in case of issues.

 After the upgrade, the participants may report a mismatch between commitments during the first commitment